Towards End-to-End Open Conversational Machine Reading: Experiments

-Following the \textsc{Mudern} model, we employ T5 as our text-to-text encoder-decode model and initialize the model with the pretrained T5-base and T5-large weights\footnote{\url{https://huggingface.co/t5-base}, and \url{https://huggingface.co/t5-large}, respectively.}.
+\paragraph{Implementation Details.} Following the \textsc{Mudern} model, we employ T5 as our text-to-text encoder-decoder model and initialize the model with the pretrained T5-base and T5-large weights\footnote{\url{https://huggingface.co/t5-base}, and \url{https://huggingface.co/t5-large}, respectively.}.
 For the main model either base or large, we set the max generation length as 30, number of beams in generation as 5, and use the first 8 top scored retrieved rule texts in preparing input.
 The training process utilizes AdamW \citep{loshchilov2017decoupled} optimizer for 16 epochs with a learning rate of 3e-5.
 Max gradient norm of 1 is used to conduct gradient clipping.
 The batch size is 4 with a gradient accumulation step as 8.
 Random seeds 19, 27, and 95 are applied.
-Experiments are conducted in two RTX TITAN GPU's with 24G memory \footnote{Average training run time for \textsc{UniCMR$_{\texttt{large}}$} is approximately 12 hours.
-Average inference run time for \textsc{UniCMR$_{\texttt{large}}$} is approximately 10 minutes on dev set and 21 minutes on test set.}.
+Experiments are conducted in two RTX TITAN GPU's with 24G memory \footnote{Average training run time for \textsc{UniCMR$_{\texttt{large}}$} is approximately 12 hours with one GPU.
+Average inference run time for \textsc{UniCMR$_{\texttt{large}}$} is approximately 10 minutes on dev set and 21 minutes on test set with one GPU.}.
 In training stage, the model with best $\text{F1}_{\text{BLEU4}}$ score on dev set is kept.